xtremekforever/swift-stm32c011-examples/README.md

 extension in Visual Studio Code.
 Open the root of this repo in VSCode, then choose to "Reopen in Dev Container" from the command palette or when prompted.

-## Demos
+## Simple Demo

-This repo contains the following demos:
+There is a single simple demo that shows how Swift can be used to talk to hardware with no dependencies on external libraries (other than the Swift toolchain).

-- [blink](./blink): An extremely simple demo that binks LED3 with no external dependencies.
+- [blink](./blink): An extremely simple demo that binks LED3.

+## MMIO Demos

+Most of the demos in this repo use swift-mmio for register access and the swift-cortex-m library for accessing features of the Cortex-M core.

-- [blink-mmio](./blink-mmio): A very simple demo that blinks LED3, employing swift-mmio and swift-cortex-m libraries.
+- [blink (MMIO)](./mmio/blink): A very simple demo that blinks LED3.
-- [joystick-mmio](./joystick-mmio): Demo of using the joystick ADC input to blink LED3 at different rates depending on what direction the joystick is depressed.
+- [joystick (MMIO)](./mmio/joystick): Demo of using the joystick ADC input to blink LED3 at different rates depending on what direction the joystick is depressed.

 Each of the demo projects has their own `Makefile` for compiling the project and linking it for the STM32C011.